 By Carlo Garganese

 On June 15, 2011 the Italian Football Federation (FIGC) announced that former Juventus directors Luciano Moggi and Antonio Giraudo would be banned for life from any football-related roles in Italy.
-Within cyber seconds the hysterical frenzy of online websites, blogs, forums and fan pages registered huge increases of confused and ill-informed posts from followers who have yet to truly understand what really happened and what it means.
+Within cyber seconds the hysterical frenzy of online websites, blogs, forums and social media registered huge increases of confused and ill-informed posts from followers who have yet to truly understand what really happened and what it means.

 In the summer of 2006, after three weeks in a sporting tribunal, it was determined that Moggi and Giraudo would be suspended for five years with an option to extend the ban to life at any point within these five years.